 Wider engagement and consultation

 The Ministry also sought input from other government departments and the iwi advisors group.
 Consultation (November 2013) with the wider public and public submissions (February 2014) also formed part of the policy mix.
-The NPS-FM was amended in July 2014 and came into effect on 1 August 2014.
+The Freshwater NPS was amended in July 2014 and came into effect on 1 August 2014.

 How the final amendments differed from what was consulted on

-The Government consulted on proposals to amend the NPS-FM 2011 at the end of 2013.
+The Government consulted on proposals to amend the Freshwater NPS 2011 at the end of 2013.
 It made the following key changes in response to points raised in more than 7000 submissions.

-- A statement at the start of the NPS-FM expresses the national significance of fresh water and te mana o te wai (the mana of the water).
+- A statement at the start of the Freshwater NPS expresses the national significance of fresh water and te mana o te wai (the mana of the water).

 - The human health values for wading and boating have been merged with swimming into one value.
 The national bottom line remains unchanged at a level that represents low risk for wading and boating.
 Communities can choose to manage water in rivers and lakes to the higher standard to present a low risk for swimming if they wish.